 How to get in?

-Chichester Harbour's sheltered and drying channels are almost entirely occupied by private moorings.
+Private moorings almost entirely occupy Chichester Harbour's sheltered and drying channels.
 Vessels should not anchor in or near established mooring grounds for fear of fouling existing ground tackle.
 Vessels anchored in Chichester Harbour should not be left unattended for long periods of time and must display a black ball along with an anchor light at night.
-Swimming off the boat is dangerous here because of the strong tides within the channel.
+Swimming off the boat is dangerous here due to the strong tides in the channel.

 The first port 'Pilsey' pile Fl [2] R 10s off Pilsey Island and a corresponding starboard pole on the opposite bank will be clearly seen 300 metres north by northwest.
 Pass between these marks and prepare to anchor in the deep, steep-to Thorney Channel off the eastern shore of Pilsey Island.